Global survey of star clusters in the Milky Way VIII. Cluster formation and evolution: Comparison to a cluster sample based on Gaia DR3

 In addition to the distance-related correction, \citet{hunt&reffert24a} recommend a mass cut at $40\msun$, below which their classification of bound clusters and the determination of cluster masses become unreliable.
 The completeness-corrected sample of the \citet{2023A&A...673A.114H, hunt&reffert24a} catalogue then uses the prescription $d_{XY} < R_{100\%}$ and $M_J > 40\msun$.
 In total, it contains 2481 of the 5647 open clusters listed in the catalogue.

-Using the given completeness distances, ages, masses and corresponding uncertainties from the catalogue, we can construct CAMFs as we did using MWSC data.
-However, the $40\msun$ lower mass cutoff enforces different mass limits than for the MWSC.
+Using the given completeness distances, ages, masses and corresponding uncertainties from the catalogue, we constructed CAMFs as we did using MWSC data.
+However, the $40\msun$ lower mass cutoff enforced different mass limits than for the MWSC.

-We obtain a total surface density of \be \Sigma_{\mu > 1.6} = 257.3 \mrm{kpc}^{-2}, \ee contrasted to $\Sigma_{\mu > 1.6} = 86.3 \mathrm{kpc}^{-2}$ for the MWSC sample.
+We obtained a total surface density of \be \Sigma_{\mu > 1.6} = 257.3 \mrm{kpc}^{-2}, \ee contrasted to $\Sigma_{\mu > 1.6} = 86.3 \mathrm{kpc}^{-2}$ for the MWSC sample.
 This means that the observed cluster counts are roughly three times higher.
 The CAMFs both without and with consideration of individual age-mass uncertainties can be found in Fig.~\ref{fig:hr24_camfs}.

 We observe that like for the MWSC sample, there is evidence for a period of enhanced mass loss at early ages from the change in the high-mass contours, as well as some effective upper age limit above which cluster densities drop rapidly.
 The major difference is that both enhanced mass loss and age limit, as well as the cluster density maximum, appear at earlier ages than in the MWSC sample, with a constant high mass edge for $\tau < 7.3$ and a high-age edge in the range of $\tau = $ 9--9.5.
 The density maximum occurs at $\tau \approx 8$ in contrast to $\tau \approx 8.7$ for the MWSC sample.
 The high-age edge is further more strongly dependent on mass as well as more diffuse.
 As we will discuss below, this may be related to the age-mass uncertainties and their dependence on cluster age.